Sterling47/ChatApp/README.md

 # Chattr
 ## Summary
-CHattr Is a real-time chat application that allows users to join, create and contribute to public and private chatrooms.
+Chattr is a real-time chat application that allows users to join, create and contribute to public and private chatrooms.
 ## Key Features
 - User Authentication:
 - Real-Time Messaging: Messages are instantly shared across users using WebSockets powered by Socket.io.